florianneukirchen/qgis_nearest_greater/README.md

-# qgis_nearest_greater
+# QGIS plugin nearest greater
-QGIS Plugin to get name (or ID) of and distance to the nearest feature with greater value in a certain field of a point layer.
+QGIS plugin to get name (or ID) of and distance to the nearest feature with greater value in a certain field; for every feature of a vector layer.

 - Homepage: [https://www.riannek.de/code/qgis-nearest-with-greater/](https://www.riannek.de/code/qgis-nearest-with-greater/)
 - Sourcecode: [https://github.com/florianneukirchen/qgis_nearest_greater](https://github.com/florianneukirchen/qgis_nearest_greater)